fabremx/react-refactoring-kata/README.md

 ##### Product Row

-There are 3 different type of products (In our page the products list contains the 3 differents type).
+There are 3 different type of products.

 Each row contains :